polsimpson/polsimpson.github.io/_pages/about.md

 Hello!
 I am a 4th year PhD student in economics at the London School of Economics (LSE).
 I'm affiliated with the [Environment and Energy (EEE) Programme](https://sticerd.lse.ac.uk/_new/our-work/economics-of-environment-and-energy/) at STICERD and the [Centre for Economic Performance](https://cep.lse.ac.uk/_new/people/person.asp?id=11236#:~:text=Pol%20Simpson%20is%20a%20PhD,the%20Institute%20for%20Fiscal%20Studies.)
 (CEP).
 Before starting the PhD, I worked at the [Institute for Fiscal Studies](https://ifs.org.uk).

+The majority of my ongoing research focuses on climate adaptation and natural disaster response in low income countries.
+I also work on global energy transition and the role of green industrial policy.

+I love organising conferences.
 I am a co-organiser of [LSE Environment Week](https://www.lse-environment-week.com), LSE Environment Camp and the weekly Economics of Energy and Environment (EEE) hour at LSE.
 Ananya Kotia and I organising [LSE QueerConf](https://www.lsequeerconf.com) - a one day conference for Queer PhD students in Economics.

 Outside of economics, I am fundraising secretary for [Pecs Education](https://pecseducation.com).
 Trans liberation now!